datacarpentry/spreadsheets-socialsci/episodes/02-common-mistakes.md

 - "Include only one piece of information in a cell."
 - "Avoid spaces, numbers and special characters in column headers."
 - "Avoid special characters in your data."
-- "Record metadata in a separate plain text file."
 ---

 ## Common Spreadsheet Errors